-CARES Act and Economic Impact Payments – Eligibility for International Students and Scholars
+CARES Act and Economic Impact Payments –

-- U.S. citizens and permanent residents
+- U.S. citizens and permanent residents, or

-- Individuals who are residents for U.S. tax purposes AND who have a social security card valid for employment.
+- Individuals who are "Residents for U.S. Tax Purposes" AND who have a Social Security card valid for employment.

 Due to IRS delays, people who filed amended returns after the first stimulus check, may have received a second or third check.
 Any erroneous stimulus payment should be returned to the IRS.
-More information about the stimulus payment can be found on the IRS Economic Impact Payments website.
+More information about the stimulus payment can be found on the IRS web page on Economic Impact Payments.